Find below a current list of CEM members presently working at CEM, Aarhus University.

 Position: Student Assistant

 As a student assistant, I support my colleagues at CEM by handling a range of practical tasks.
-In addition, I am currently pursuing a Master's in Bioinformatics at BiRC.
-Prior to this, I completed a Bachelor's in Mathematics and wrote my thesis on climate modeling.
+I am currently doing my Bachelor’s degree in Media Science with supplementary subject in Humanistic Technology development.

 Position: Center Manager